mtlynch/mtlynch.io/content/posts/solo-developer-year-5/index.md

   - **Both now work on customer service**
 - **Two part-time support engineers**

-Adding the support engineers felt like finding the last piece of the puzzle.
+Adding the support engineers felt like finding the missing piece of the puzzle.
 Before they joined, I was the only person handling technical support, and it occupied [about 20% of my time](/retrospectives/2022/02/#how-can-i-manage-tinypilot-with-only-20-hours-per-week).
 Now, I spend less than 5% of my time on support requests, and customers receive faster support.

 The support engineers also do things I didn't have time for, like investigating complex bugs, writing documentation, and improving our diagnostic tools.

 Growing the team stretched my skills as a manager.
 In 2021, TinyPilot's workflows were fairly simple.
 Almost everyone did their work as a single-person unit.
-The results either went directly to me or a customer.
+The results either went directly to me or to a customer.
 When employees needed to coordinate with each other, it was always among teammates of the same role.

 Integrating support engineers meant figuring out how different teams work together.
-How do support requests work when they require coordination between fulfillment staff and support engineers?
+How do support requests work when they require cooperation between fulfillment staff and support engineers?
 What's the feedback loop between the support engineers and the dev team?

 ### PicoShare became my fastest-growing project

 One of my pet peeves in the last few years is how difficult it is to share a single file with cloud storage providers like Google Drive or Dropbox.
 They won't give you a direct link to your file &mdash; just a link to their web interface, where they pressure your recipient to sign up for an account.
-If you upload a video, Google Drive makes you wait 15+ minutes while they re-encode it, even if it was already optimized to play in the browser.
+If you upload a video to Google Drive, they make you wait 15+ minutes while they re-encode it, even if it was already optimized to play in the browser.

-To escape the existing cloud storage options, I made a minimalist file-sharing app called [PicoShare](https://github.com/mtlynch/picoshare).
+As an alternative to the existing cloud storage options, I made a minimalist file-sharing app called [PicoShare](https://github.com/mtlynch/picoshare).
 You just upload a file, and it gives you a direct link that you can share.
 Easy!
 No re-encoding, no prompts to sign up for anything.

 <figure class="picoshare-demo">
 <img src="demo-full.gif" alt="Animated demo of uploading a video file to PicoShare and streaming it in another browser window">
 <figcaption>Demo of PicoShare</figcaption>
 </figure>

+There are a few open-source tools that offer [similar functionality](https://github.com/awesome-selfhosted/awesome-selfhosted#file-transfer---single-click--drag-n-drop-upload), but PicoShare is unique in not requiring a database server.
+That means you can run it in a single Docker container, whereas other solutions require more complicated orchestration.

 PicoShare became the fastest-growing open-source project I ever published.
-It received 600 Github stars within two weeks of release.
+It received 600 Github stars within two weeks of its release.
 As of this writing, PicoShare has [over 100k installs](https://hub.docker.com/r/mtlynch/picoshare/).

 {{<img src="picoshare-growth.png" max-width="600px" has-border="true">}}

-There are a few open-source tools that offer [similar functionality](https://github.com/awesome-selfhosted/awesome-selfhosted#file-transfer---single-click--drag-n-drop-upload), but PicoShare is unique in not requiring a database server.
-That means you can run it in a single Docker container, whereas other solutions require more complicated orchestration.

 ## Lessons learned